neurovasc/etl4fairdata_AIC/README.md

 6) Parallelization function

 ### TODOs
-- For variants that do not have a gnomad frequency, should the frequency be set to 0 in the rdf file or simply not included?
+- For variants that do not have a gnomad frequency or other frequency, should the frequency be set to 0 in the rdf file or simply not included?
 Now it appears as "NaN"^^xsd:float
 - [DONE, september 2024 + february 2025] - Add logger and verbose argument for vcfaggregate3rdf_v2.py
 - [USELESS, added -T option] Add custom check function that prevents the usage of both --limit and (--chunk or --threads)
 - [USELESS, added -T option] Add custom adaptation of chunksize according to the number of variants in the vcf file